emilyvertosick/Statistics-Course/docs/09-answers.md

-The p value is similar to the untransformed analyses.
-Now, look at the difference between means -0.02 and confidence interval (-0.16, 0.12).
+The p-value is similar to the untransformed analyses.
+Now, look at the difference between means -0.02 and 95% confidence interval (-0.16, 0.12).

 To backtransform these values, you have to remember that addition on a log scale is the same as multiplication on an untransformed scale.
 Backtransform -0.02 using ``exp(-0.02)`` and you get 1.0.
 In other words, length of stay in hospital a is 98% more (or 2.0% less) compared to hospital b.
 Do the same things with the upper and lower bounds of the confidence interval and you might conclude that the difference in length of stay is between 15% less in hospital a to 13% less in hospital b.
 If you wanted to convert these numbers to actual days, just multiply by the mean hospital stay in group b by 1.0, 0.85 and 1.13.